-Deans and Vice Presidents have the option to waive the background check requirement for non-student, temporary, hourly employees who (1) will be working off-campus for the duration of their employment; (2) will be employed by CSU for no more than nine months in one calendar year; and (3) will not work in a position with Sensitive Conditions (see definition below).
+Deans, Vice Presidents, the Provost and Vice Provosts have the option to waive the background check requirement for non-student, temporary, hourly employees who (1) will be working off-campus for the duration of their employment; (2) will be employed by CSU for no more than nine months in one calendar year; and (3) will not work in a position with sensitive conditions.

 DEFINITIONS USED IN THIS POLICY

-Affiliate: An individual who is not a CSU employee or student, but is affiliated with the university by contract or agency relationship, and who is not paid through the university’s payroll system.
-Affiliates include visiting faculty, student media, contractors, collaborators, and all other persons with access to university systems.
+Associate: An individual who is not a CSU employee or student but is affiliated with the University by contract or agency relationship, and who is not paid through the University’s payroll system.
+Associates include visiting faculty, student media, contractors, collaborators, and all others with access to university systems.

 Minor: A person who is 17 years old or younger.

-Sensitive Conditions exist when employees, volunteers, and affiliates:
+Sensitive Conditions: These exist when employees, volunteers, and associates:

-- Work with vulnerable populations (i.e. minors or animals);
+- Work with vulnerable populations (e.g., minors or animals);

 - Work with controlled substances, select agents or other sensitive research materials/information;